AdaCore/Http_Cyclone/README.md

 Configuration
 -------------

-The TCP build  configuration options can be set in the file `config.def`, in the format:
+The TCP-built  configuration options can be set in the file `config.def`, in the format:
 ```
 OPTION := VALUE